Asymptotic bounds on quantum partial search algorithm and its applications to parallel search: Introduction

 This paper is organized as follows.
 In Sec.~\ref{sec:quantum_search}, we review Grover's algorithm and the GRK algorithm and establish the necessary notation.
 In Sec.~\ref{sec:num_quest}, we present a numerical investigation of the optimality of GRK operator sequences, evaluating both the success probability and the expected number of oracle queries.
-Exact analytical bounds for these quantities are derived in Sec.~\ref{sec:exact_bounds_partial}.
+Asymptotically tight analytical bounds for these quantities are derived in Sec.~\ref{sec:exact_bounds_partial}.
 In Sec.~\ref{sec:exact_bounds_parallel}, we study parallel search schemes based on the partial search framework and introduce a hybrid parallel strategy.
 The main results are summarized in Sec.~\ref{sec:conclusion}.
-Detailed numerical data supporting Sec.~\ref{sec:num_quest} are collected in Appendix~\ref{app:numerical_quest}, while additional analysis of the hybrid parallel search algorithm is presented in Appendix~\ref{sec:comparing_hybrid_outer}.
+Detailed numerical data supporting Sec.~\ref{sec:num_quest} are collected in Appendix~\ref{app:numerical_quest}, the comparison between the hybrid and outer parallel schemes is presented in Appendix \ref{sec:comparing_hybrid_outer}, and the comparison between the hybrid and inner parallel schemes is given in Appendix \ref{sec:comparing_hybrid_inner}.